 Listing B: “2-bed flat, no time wasters, serious inquiries only, price firm, no DSS, move-in ASAP.
 Don’t ask about pets.”

-Listing B signals defensiveness, impatience, and a landlord who is already adversarial before any conversation has started.
+Listing B signals defensiveness and a landlord who is already adversarial before any conversation has started.
 Phrases like “no time wasters” suggest the landlord views renters as problems to be managed rather than people to be housed.

 Pressure Tactics and Urgency as Warning Signs

-One of the clearest rental risks is a landlord who rushes you into a decision.
+One of the clearest warning signs is a landlord who rushes you into a decision.

 “I have three other people viewing tomorrow” may be true.
-It may also be a tactic to prevent you from doing proper research.
-A legitimate landlord who has a good property and a fair lease has nothing to lose by giving you a day or two to think.
+It may also be a tactic to stop you from doing proper research.
+A landlord with a good property and a fair lease has nothing to lose by giving you a day or two to think.

 Any one of these in isolation might be explainable.
 Two or more together is a pattern.
 Walk away.